iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

 Changing default values of sawmill arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. tip:: This sub-section is optional if you have chosen the *Bootstrap* installation.
+.. tip:: This sub-section is optional if you have chosen the **Bootstrap** installation.

-Complete descriptions of these arguments and guides as to how they should be changed can be found in the *Sawmill Arguments* section of the sawmill GitHub repository's *README.md* file.
+Complete descriptions of these arguments and guides as to how they should be changed can be found in the `Sawmill Arguments <https://github.com/iAM-AMR/sawmill#sawmill-arguments>`_ section of the sawmill GitHub repository's *README.md* file.

-To change these arguments, open **mill.R**.
+To change these arguments, open *start_mill.R* and *mill.R*.
-The default values are specified in this script in a single line of code, as shown in the following figure.
+The default values are specified in this script in a single line of code, as shown for *mill.R* in the following figure.

 .. figure:: /assets/figures/RStudio_default_arguments.jpg
    :align: center

-   Default arguments in sawmill's **mill.R** script.
+   Default arguments in sawmill's *mill.R* script.

 The argument values can be changed directly in this line of code.
-For example, if you wanted to change the argument **write_scrap** to *FALSE*, simply replace the *TRUE* after the *=* sign with *FALSE*.
+For example, if you wanted to change the argument **insensible_p_lo** to *98*, simply replace the *99* after the *=* sign with *98*.

-.. attention:: You must click *Install and Restart* in the *Build* tab of RStudio for any changes to the code to take effect.
+.. attention:: You must click *Install and Restart* in the **Build** tab of RStudio for any changes to the code to take effect.

 Running sawmill
 ~~~~~~~~~~~~~~~

-Please see the instructions in the *Installation and Use* section of the GitHub repository's *README.md* file.
+Please see the instructions in the `Installation and Use <https://github.com/iAM-AMR/sawmill#installation-and-use>`_ section of the GitHub repository's *README.md* file.

-Prompts will appear in the *Console* as you follow the instructions from GitHub.
+Prompts will appear in the **Console** as you follow the instructions from GitHub.
 Enter the information requested by the prompts and select the input timber file from its saved location on your computer.

-Once sawmill is finished running, it will prompt you to save the processed output.
+Once sawmill is finished running, it will prompt you to save the processed timber.
 Select an appropriate location on your computer to do so.

-.. important:: Save the processed output with a *.csv* extension to prevent errors from occurring.
+.. important:: Save the processed timber with a *.csv* extension to prevent errors from occurring.

 If **errors** or **warnings** appear, please see the following sub-sections.